 A one-club man whose loyalty to Lokomotiv Moscow defined his playing career before he dedicated himself to shaping the next generation of Russian footballers.

-Yuri Drozdov’s story is one of steadfast loyalty in the volatile world of football.
-A defensive midfielder known for his work rate and tactical discipline, he spent the overwhelming majority of his professional playing days with Lokomotiv Moscow, a rarity in any era.
-He debuted for the club in the early 1990s, just as Russian football was navigating the post-Soviet landscape, and became a fixture in their midfield for nearly a decade.
-Drozdov wasn’t a flashy star but a reliable engine-room player, contributing to Lokomotiv's rise as a consistent force in the Russian Premier League.
-After hanging up his boots, he didn’t stray far from the game, channeling his deep understanding of it into coaching.
-He has worked extensively within Lokomotiv's youth system and with other Russian clubs, focusing on developing young talent, imparting the same values of consistency and club dedication that characterized his own career.
+Yuri Drozdov played 243 matches for Lokomotiv Moscow as a defensive midfielder known for work rate and tactical discipline.
+He debuted for the club in the early 1990s, just as Russian football navigated the post-Soviet landscape, and became a fixture in their midfield for nearly a decade.
+He contributed to Lokomotiv's rise as a consistent force in the Russian Premier League.
+After retiring as a player, Drozdov moved into coaching.
+He has worked extensively within Lokomotiv's youth system and with other Russian clubs, focusing on developing young talent.
+He imparts the same values of consistency and club dedication that characterized his own playing career.

 1965–1980